 It’s not like each person communicated with each other directly to prompt them to all dress the same and use the same chants.
 So it’s really our mechanism for saying ‘I like you’ or “I’m like you’ that we engage in mirroring.
 In the same way that if you share a kitchen with someone for some time, it’s likely they will begin to influence you on certain habits around the kitchen or vica versa.
 The standard of hygiene or cleanliness may be altered one way or another.
 Or you may be introduced to certain foods or combinations of food that you would not otherwise eat, like being introduced to breakfast smoothies for example because this is what your roommate makes in the morning.
 There likely will be no suggestion to drink them but you adopt it anyways.
 I simply adopted the habit on my own, based on mirroring someone who was staying with me.
 It made sense as an alternative to cooking.

-So by simply taking on the body postures of another, their leg crossing, their head scratching, their pen tapping or nodding, or adopting similar clothing, or listening to similar music we are matching and mirroring that person or group and more likely than not have them conclude that they like you more than that they dislike you.
+So by simply taking on the Healthy Body postures of another, their leg crossing, their head scratching, their pen tapping or nodding, or adopting similar clothing, or listening to similar music we are matching and mirroring that person or group and more likely than not have them conclude that they like you more than that they dislike you.
 That said, if you are going to use mirroring, it’s best to do it sparingly.
 But it works and it can make a difference in feeling powerful versus feeling ineffective to attract others to you.
 We are social beings after all.
 We want others to like us and to want to feel included.

 The message conveyed on a deeply neurological level is often much more powerful than what you would say to that person.
 So the bottom line is that while it may not feel natural doing it, and even if it is a ‘device’ utilized to be in a less adversarial relationship to someone you need to work with, it can be an important first step.
 Yes, it’s a ‘device’ and it doesn’t represent your deepest impulses for intimacy or love, but keep in mind that it just happens ‘naturally’ when people are spending time together, regardless of any conscious intent.